sahelibasu23/demo-app-using-ghibli-api/notes/YTA.md

 ```

 # CONNECTING TO THE API
-Let's take a look at the Studio Ghibli API documentation.
+Let's take a look at the [Studio Ghibli API documentation]().
 This API was created to help developers learn how to interact with resources using HTTP requests, which is perfect for us here.
 Since an API can be accessed by many different methods - JavaScript, PHP, Ruby, Python and so on - the documentation for most APIs doesn't tend to give specific instructions for how to connect.

 We can see from this documentation that it tells us we can make requests with curl or regular REST calls, but we might not have a clue how to do that yet.

 # OBTAINING THE API ENDPOINT
 To get started, let's scroll to the films section.
 On the right you'll see `GET /films`.
 It will show us the URL of our API endpoint, https://ghibliapi.herokuapp.com/films.
 Clicking on that link will display an array of objects in JSON.

 If you do not have an extension on your browser for viewing JSON files, add one now, such as JSON View.
 This will make reading JSON much, much easier.
-Remember, if you've never worked with JSON, read this [prerequisite article]().

 # RETRIEVING THE DATA WITH AN HTTP REQUEST
 Before we try to put anything on the front end of the website, let's open a connection the API.
-We'll do so using XMLHttpRequest objects, which is a way to open files and make an HTTP request.
+We'll do so using `XMLHttpRequest` objects, which is a way to open files and make an HTTP request.

-We'll create a request variable and assign a new XMLHttpRequest object to it.
-Then we'll open a new connection with the open() method - in the arguments we'll specify the type of request as GET as well as the URL of the API endpoint.
+We'll create a request variable and assign a new `XMLHttpRequest` object to it.
+Then we'll open a new connection with the `open()` method - in the arguments we'll specify the type of request as `GET` as well as the URL of the API endpoint.
 The request completes and we can access the data inside the onload function.
 When we're done, we'll send the request.

 #### scripts.js